Home » Severe Storms

 Some of the additional things you may wish to consider (the list can get long) include:

-If you live in a home, or are on the ground floor of a multi-occupancy building, there are some steps to consider relative to flooding.
-These include:
+If you live in a home, or are on the ground floor of a multi-occupancy building (a duplex or an apartment building), there are some steps to consider relative to flooding.
+The most basic and useful tips are these:

 Most major broadcasters have back-up power and related capabilities that will allow them to continue operating, even in a significant storm.
 It’s important for you to stay connected so you can get up-to-the-minute information, if required.
 Good local options include: